 Meet the Wall Lizards

 The Wall Lizards, Podarcis muralis, are a frequently seen and popular part of the Undercliff ecology.
 Research by the University of Oxford using the mitochondria of the animals has discovered that this long standing population originates from Italy.
 Debate persists as to whether this is the northernmost limit of their natural range or that they represent captive animals that have escaped or been introduced and then naturalised.

 The VBG lizards are usually heard before they are seen, scuttling through the leaf litter in the Mediterranean Garden.
-On sunny days they bask in the sunshine or hunt insect prey on the south facing slopes, especially the Arid Garden.
+On sunny days they bask in the sunshine or hunt insect prey on the south facing slopes, especially in the Arid Garden.

 - Adults up to 20 cm in length (including tail).

 - Very long tail: 2/3 of overall length.

 - Colour is highly variable: generally brown or grey or green.

 - Pattern is highly variable: prominent black spots, mottling or stripes.

 - Markings: Tail is brown, grey or rust in colour.
 May also have light bars on the sides.
 Belly region has six rows of large, rectangular scales that are generally reddish, pink, or orange.
 May also have dark markings on the throat.

 - Head is larger and limbs longer than native Common Lizards.

 Non-native species.
 Found in several areas of England.
 Native range includes mainland Europe and the Netherlands.